Automotive Quality Management Standard

 For in-depth transition information review SRI’s IATF 16949 Transition Requirements.

-This document, plus the individual OEM customer-specific requirements, defines the quality system requirements for use in the automotive supply chain to which the suppliers must be registered to be “recognized” by the IATF.
+This document (which includes ISO 9001:2015 by reference), plus the individual OEM customer-specific requirements, defines the quality system requirements for use in the automotive supply chain.

 Third Party Registrars

 The IATF has developed its own unique and proprietary registration process and requirements for organization registration.
-It also conducts its own qualifying of registrars and registrar auditors.
+It also qualifies its own registrars and registrar auditors.
 The registration scheme includes common rules for consistent global registration processes.

-- Anyone can acquire a copy of this International Technical Specification, TS 16949, through ANSI or other locations such as www.AIAG.org.
+- Anyone can acquire a copy of this standard, IATF 16949, through www.AIAG.org

-- Anyone can acquire a copy of the “Rules” for achieving IATF recognition.
+- Anyone can acquire a copy of the “Rules” for achieving IATF recognition, through www.AIAG.org

-- It is an international specification to which any organization that meets the applicability rules (noted below) can be certified by a third party certification body/registrar.
+- Any organization that meets the applicability rules (noted below) can be certified by a third-party certification body/registrar

 Satisfying Your Automotive Customer

-Subscribing automotive OEM companies will only recognize and accept a TS 16949 registration which has been conducted using the prescribed registration process (“rules” available from the IAOB) and conducted by third party registrars that have been selected by the IAOB/IATF.
+Subscribing automotive OEM companies will only recognize and accept an IATF 16949 registration which has been conducted using the prescribed registration process (“rules” available from the IAOB) and conducted by third party registrars that have been selected by the IAOB/IATF.

-Registration to TS 16949 by an IATF “selected” registrar is required before a certificate can show the IATF mark and indicate IATF recognition.
+Registration to IATF 16949 by an IATF “selected” registrar is required before a certificate can show the IATF mark and indicate IATF recognition.

-The IATF has asked all registrars to assure that TS 16949 registrants meet the following applicability requirements:
+The IATF has asked all registrars to assure that IATF 16949 registrants meet the following applicability requirements:

 - Any tier may be registered if it has a direct customer in the automotive supply chain (most affected are Tier 1 and Tier 2 suppliers).
-Distributors cannot be registered to TS 16949.
+Distributors cannot be registered to IATF 16949.

-- Evidence of being a potential supplier to a customer requiring TS 16949 could include a Request For Quotation issued to the organization or the organization being on a current bid list of the TS 16949 subscribing customer.
+- Evidence of being a potential supplier to a customer requiring IATF 16949 could include a Request For Quotation issued to the organization or the organization being on a current bid list of the IATF 16949 subscribing customer.

 Fifth Edition Rules